livingcomputermuseum/ContrAlto/Contralto/readme-mono.txt

 an issue not listed here, see section 7.0 to report a new bug.

 - Smalltalk-80 does not run.
-- Audio and RAW ethernet packets are not available on Unix / OS X.
+- Audio is not available on Unix / OS X.

 7.0 Reporting Bugs